titocs/titocs/README.md

 </a>

 - 🖥️ &nbsp;I'm currently studying Computer Science
-- :speech_balloon: &nbsp;I like to talk about Game
+- :speech_balloon: &nbsp;I like to talk about Bitcoin
 - :computer: &nbsp;Connect with me on **[LinkedIn]**

 <br>